Supporting Chinese lawyers to advocate the rule of law in China

 Mo Shaoping (莫少平)

-Mo Shaoping, a Beijing-based lawyer, is founder of the Mo Shaoping Law firm.
-His work has included defending dissidents, labor activists, and Nobel laureate Liu Xiaobo, the imprisoned co-author of Charter 08.
-Mr. Mo has repeatedly had his access to clients blocked, as well as being subjected to surveillance, soft detention, and having restrictions placed on his ability to travel.
+Mo Shaoping is a Beijing-based lawyer and founder of the Mo Shaoping Law Firm.
+His clients have included dissidents, labor activists, and Nobel laureate Liu Xiaobo, the imprisoned co-author of Charter 08.
+Mo has repeatedly been denied access to his clients, and has been subjected to surveillance, soft detention, and travel restrictions.

 Read More…